dotnet/docs/docs/fsharp/language-reference/exception-handling/the-raise-function.md

 ## Reraising an exception

 The `reraise` function can be used in a `with` block to propagate a handled exception up the call chain.
-Note that `reraise` does not take an exception operand.
-It is most useful when a method passes on an argument from a caller to some other library method, and the library method raises an exception that must be passed on to the caller.
+`reraise` does not take an exception operand.
+It's most useful when a method passes on an argument from a caller to some other library method, and the library method raises an exception that must be passed on to the caller.